easy-updates-manager/easy-updates-manager/contributing.md

 ###### Note
 All support threads are in our WordPress <a href="https://wordpress.org/support/plugin/stops-core-theme-and-plugin-updates">support forum</a>.

+### Documentation
+Documentation (just like this one) doesn't always need to be written by the authors of the plugin.

+#### Video
+Please feel free anytime to create a video explaining or showing how to do something in Easy Updates Manager.
+The more documentation there is out there the more happy users there will be.

+##### If you are creating a video then please follow these guidelines:
+1. Make sure that you are using the most recent version of Easy Updates Manager at the time that you made the video.
+2. Make sure that you are using the most recent version of WordPress at the time that you made the video.
+3. Please include some sort of English translation in your video.
+For example if your video is in German then please include English subtitles.
+4. Please make an issue and tag it with documentation so that we can watch your video and potentially add it in to the plugins documentation.

+#### Wiki
+We don't always need to make the docs.

+##### If you are creating documentation for Easy Updates Manager then please follow these guidelines:
+1. Make sure that the documentation is for the most recent version of Easy Updates Manager.
+2. Make sure that (if you do use) screenshots that they are taken on a fresh localhost install with no other plugins installed, using the default Twenty Fifteen theme, and using the most recent version of WordPress.

+###### Note
+If you are creating documentation on your own website then go ahead.
+If you want to edit the Easy Updates Manager GitHub wiki then please edit it and create an issue (tags with the documentation tag) with your changes included.

 ## Advanced Contributing
 If you are feeling like doing some more advanced contributing.